robotframework/robotframework-RFCP-syllabus/learning_objectives.md

 ### Learning objectives

-The candidate shall understand that test suites can be created in multiple ways, using files or directories.
-(K2) The candidate shall be able to modify a test suite by adding a test case to an existing test suite following the existing structure.
-(K3)
+1. The Candidate shall understand that test suites can be created in multiple ways, using files or directories (K2)
+2. The Candidate shall be able to modify a test suite by adding a test case to an existing test suite following the existing structure (K3)
-The candidate shall be aware that initialization files can be used to assist with creating and executing test suites.
-(K1) The candidate shall understand that an initialization file cannot include test cases.
-(K2) The candidate shall understand how to define suite level setup and teardown using Settings.
-(K2) The candidate shall be able to provide examples of how suite level setup and teardown can be used.
-(K1) The candidate shall be able to modify a test suite file Settings section to add or change suite setup and teardown.
-(K3) The candidate shall be able to modify a test suite file Settings section to add documentation.
-(K3)
+3. The Candidate shall be aware that initialization files can be used to assist with creating and executing test suites (K1)
+4. The Candidate shall understand that an initialization file cannot include test cases (K2)
+5. The Candidate shall understand how to define suite level setup and teardown using Settings (K2)
+6. The Candidate shall be able to provide examples of how suite level setup and teardown can be used (K1)
+7. The Candidate shall be able to modify a test suite file Settings section to add or change suite setup and teardown (K3)
+8. The Candidate shall be able to modify a test suite file Settings section to add documentation (K3)
+9. The Candidate shall understand the differences between a test case, an RPA task and a suite and implement each (K2-K3?)

 ### Suite files